BeastCode/VSCode-Angular-TypeScript-Snippets/README.md

 3. Enter the following command and press enter: 'ext install Angular-BeastCode'
 4. Choose extension (Author: Mikael Morlund)
 5. Reload VS Code

+##Feedback

+Please send any feedback or suggestions to @Mike_BeastCode (Twitter) or create an issue on GitHub.

 ##Disclaimer